imsz5460/SZSearchPromptMenu/README.md

  *  弹出菜单

 【
-   *  Enter an arbitrary string to click the query, and the string will be saved to the history record.Next time the input box could show the history list, click a certain item could automatic input.
+   *  Enter an arbitrary string to click the query, and the string will be saved to the history record.Next time the input box would show the history list, click on a certain item will automatically enter.
-   *  Multiple entries sorting from near to far , and remove duplicate entries.
+   *  Multiple entries are sorted from near to far, and duplicate entries are removed.
+   *  Click the blank area outside the drop-down list to pick up the list, and if you click on a non blank area (such as a button), then response the event in the region.
    *  Instant search matching, highlighted keywords (optional).
    *  Onestep to clear history record (optional).
    *  pop-up menu.】